THE SEVEN FEASTS OF THE LORD (EXCERPT OF THE THEOLOGY OF ROBERT B. THOMPSON)

-This will be followed by a thousand years, literally or symbolically, which I term the "Kingdom Age."
-During the Kingdom Age an army of saints, after the victory at Har Magedon, will go through the earth judging and removing all evil people and all the works of the Antichrist civilization.
-This army is portrayed, I believe, in the second chapter of the Book of Joel.
+- This will be followed by a thousand years, literally or symbolically, which I term the “Kingdom Age.”
+During the Kingdom Age, an army of saints, after the victory at Har Magedon, will go through the earth judging and removing all evil people and all the works of the Antichrist civilization.
+I believe this army is portrayed in Joel chapter two.

 Satan will be in the Bottomless Pit.
 Antichrist and the False Prophet will be in the Lake of Fire.

 I might mention that the nations of saved people are the inheritance of the Royal Priesthood.
-This can be seen clearly in the twenty-first chapter of the Book of Revelation:
+This can be seen clearly in Revelation chapter 21:

 The nations will walk by its light, and the kings of the earth will bring their splendor into it.
 (Revelation 21:24)